spot_img

 They came to the conclusion that Cattail fibers could be used as a functional filler or coating in the development of antimicrobial composites [32].
 Han et al. utilized cattail fiber to prepare N-doped biomass-derived carbon (NPCF) as metal-free electrocatalysts for effective hydrogen evolution reaction (HER), providing a novel idea for the promising preparation of metal-free carbon materials derived from abundant biomass for more efficient and cleaner bulk chemical production [33].

-Although some researchers characterized the quality parameters of Typha Latifolia fiber [5, 18], few studies are available on cattail fiber spinning system.
+Although some researchers characterized the quality parameters of Typha Latifolia fiber [5, 18], few studies are available on the cattail fiber spinning system.
 As a result, there are huge scopes for researchers to conduct their study on producing cattle yarn.

 7. Conclusion